Summer is live at Interlochen!

 - Will students be required to be vaccinated for COVID-19 to attend camp?

 - If students have an opportunity to be vaccinated, please take it.
 We are monitoring vaccination access.
-Due to limited access currently, and that no vaccine has been approved for anyone under age 16, Interlochen does not require that campers receive a COVID-19 vaccine at the time.
+Due to limited access currently, and that no vaccine has been approved for anyone under age 12, Interlochen does not require that campers receive a COVID-19 vaccine at this time.
 Should the situation change, we will advise accordingly.

 - Will all faculty/staff be vaccinated/tested for COVID 19?

 - Our year-round Interlochen faculty and staff were vaccinated in the “1b” priority vaccination group in Michigan.
 Many of our seasonal faculty and staff have also been vaccinated, and camp employees have just been prioritized by the State of Michigan.
 We will continue to monitor progress throughout the hiring process and communicate updates.
 Our onboarding process for students, faculty and staff will require testing and testing will be available on campus throughout Camp.